-- min_val (float) Minimum value of the input spacing.
-Optional, default is 1.e-8 - max val (float) Maximum value of the input spacing.
-Optional, default is 1.e-6
+- min val (float) Minimum value of the input spacing.
+Optional, default is 1.e-8 - max_val (float) Maximum value of the input spacing.
+Optional, default is 1.e-6 class mogp_emulator.GPParams.CorrTransform

-Computes derivative of log probability with respect to the transformed variable at a given value
+Computes derivative of log probability with respect to the transformed variable at a given value mogp_emulator performs coordinate transforms on all correlation length parameters to stabilize the fitting routines.
+The scaled correlation length l is related to the raw parameter θ as follows:

-15.11 The GPParams Module
+14.10 The GPParams Module